Booking.com Host Guide for Beginners

 How Can I Handle Guest Payments?

-Perhaps it’s the most important question to ask when listing your property.
+Perhaps it’s the most critical question to ask when listing your property.
 Unlike Airbnb, Booking.com doesn’t always charge your guests, so you may have to do it yourself.
-You can choose your policies and payment offers.
+You can choose your policies and payment options.
 If you don’t accept credit cards, your guests will pay on arrival or departure in your local currency.

-And if you accept credit cards, you can either charge your guests before arrival or at check-in/check-out, depending on the policy they booked under.
+And if you accept credit cards, you can either charge your guests before arrival or at check-in/checkout, depending on the policy they booked under.
 Besides, you can charge a prepayment on the card the guest booked with by setting up prepayment in the Policies section of the Property tab in the Extranet.
-You can also use and set a payment processor, such as Stripe or Square.
+You can also set up a payment processor, such as Stripe or Square.

 It’s possible to charge a prepayment deposit even if you don’t accept credit cards.
 You’ll need to decide on the payment deadline and contact your guest to arrange the payment.

-Now, Booking.com can handle guest payments for you as well for a small fee.
-But this payment service is not yet available everywhere.
-By choosing to use their payment solutions, you’re guaranteed payouts according to your policy and won’t have to deal with fraudulent online bookings.
-They offer you alternative payment methods like PayPal, Alipay, WeChat Pay.
+Now, Booking.com can also handle guest payments for you for a small fee.
+But this secure payment service is not yet available everywhere.
+By choosing to use Payments by Booking.com, you’re guaranteed payouts by virtual credit card or bank transfer according to your policy, and you won’t have to deal with fraudulent online bookings.

-You can set up cleaning fees and damage deposits in the Policies section if you go to Additional fees & charges.
-Remember that Booking.com gives you more flexibility when adding additional fees and charges than Airbnb.
+You can set up cleaning fees and damage deposits in the Policies section by navigating to Additional fees & charges.
+Remember that Booking.com gives you more flexibility when adding additional fees than Airbnb.

 As a property owner, you can request damage deposits from your guests.
-Deposits can help cover any potential damage that guests might cause, so you’ll be able to feel sure that your property will be treated respectfully.
+Deposits can help cover any potential damage that guests might cause, so you can be sure that your property will be treated respectfully.
 And if anything does go wrong, you can report it to the Booking.com team through the platform’s misconduct reporting feature.

 How to Set Up Cancellation Policies

-Here is how you can add or change cancellation policies.
+Here is how you can create a new cancellation policy.

-Click on the Property tab in the Extranet and choose Policies.
+Click on the Property tab in the Extranet and choose Reservation policies.

 When you are done, click Save.

 But remember that you need to connect your policy to your rate category.
-You can do so if you go to the Rates and Availability tab, choose Rate Plans, and then click on Edit under the rate you want to attach the new cancellation policy to.
+You can do this by going to the Rates and Availability tab, selecting Rate Plans, and then clicking on Edit under the rate you want to attach the new cancellation policy to.

 Can I Cancel a Reservation?